00022067/BookReviewCourseWork/README.md

-### Group creating
+### Book creating

 ## About my aplication:
-This application is a simple manager list for grouping, built using Node.js and Express.js.
-You can create, update, and delete groups in this application.
+This application is a simple manager list for books, built using Node.js and Express.js.
+You can create, update, and delete books in this application.
 User interface is very helpful

 ## Run app step by step:
 1. Clone repository: